-Students must submit their requests for transfer of credit and advanced standing to an academic administrator within their fifth quarter of enrollment in the program.
+Students must submit their requests for transfer of credit and advanced standing to an academic administrator within their fifth quarter of enrollment in a bachelor's program or the third quarter of an occupational associate's program.
 Within two weeks of their submission, a meeting will be scheduled with the program administration to determine the validity of the request, approval for submission, and a deadline for submitting each request.
-No requests will be considered that have not been qualified before the end of the fifth quarter of the bachelor's program.
+No requests will be considered that have not been qualified before the submission deadline.